-We incurred a \$33.7 million goodwill impairment in fiscal 2017 for our Waterworks reporting unit.
-Refer to "Impairment" within Note 3-Significant Accounting Policies in our consolidated financial statements for details regarding the impairment.
+We incurred a \$32.1 million goodwill and tradename impairment charge in fiscal 2018 and a \$33.7 million goodwill impairment charge in fiscal 2017 for our Waterworks reporting unit.
+Refer to "Impairment" within Note 3-Significant Accounting Policies in our consolidated financial statements within Part II of this Annual Report on Form 10-K.

-Loss on extinguishment of debt
+Loss on extinguishment of debt-net

-We incurred a \$4.9 million loss on extinguishment of debt in fiscal 2017 due to the repayment in full of the second lien term loan in October 2017, which includes a prepayment penalty of \$3.0 million and acceleration of amortization of debt issuance costs of \$1.9 million.
+We incurred a \$0.9 million loss on extinguishment of debt in fiscal 2018 due to the repayment in full of the LILO term loan, the promissory note secured by our aircraft and the equipment security notes in June 2018, which includes acceleration of amortization of debt issuance costs of \$0.6 million and a prepayment penalty of \$0.3 million.
+We incurred a \$4.9 million loss on extinguishment of debt in fiscal 2017 due to the repayment in full of the second lien term loan in October 2017, which resulted in a prepayment penalty of \$3.0 million and accelerated amortization of debt issuance costs of \$1.9 million.